jepler/chap-command-fuse/README.md

 ## Installation

-If you installed chap with pip, then run `pip install chap-command-expain`.
+If you installed chap with pip, then run `pip install chap-command-explain`.

-If you installed chap with pipx, then run `pipx inject chap chap-command-expain`.
+If you installed chap with pipx, then run `pipx inject chap chap-command-explain`.

 ## Use